Late Bloomer (2004 film)

-Late Bloomer (Osoi Hito) is a 2004 Japanese film by Go Shibata, about a handicapped serial killer named Sumida.
+Late Bloomer (Osoi Hito) is a 2004 Japanese film directed by Go Shibata, about a handicapped serial killer named Sumida.

 Plot

 Sumida is disabled with cerebral palsy, but all he wants is to hang out with his friends and enjoy beer, rock and roll, and women.
 When his best friend steals his secret love, he embarks upon a cold-blooded rampage of revenge.